 A young businessman, deeply troubled, went to his pastor.
-After a deep sigh he said, “I have some huge problems.
+After a deep sigh, he said, “I have some huge problems.
 I don’t know what to do, and I need your help.
 Will you pray with me?”

 What a great way to look at problems: through the eyes of prayer.
 That was what David did.
-“I pour out my complaints before Him; before Him I tell my trouble.”
+“I pour out my complaints before Him; before Him, I tell my trouble.”

 Whatever may have been troubling David was not as important as going to God in prayer.
 He did not go to his friends and complain.
 He did not go to the leaders of his army and gripe.
 Nor was he paralyzed in confusion or fear.
-He did what every godly person does: go to God and pray.
+He did what every godly person does: he went to God and prayed.
 And it was not an insincere prayer or a prayer that was meaningless.
 David “poured out” his complaints and troubles.
 He left his troubles, so to speak, “on the floor.”
 He kept nothing inside of himself.
 He put it where God could see what was troubling him.

 Far too often we go to others and complain about our troubles knowing that they can do no more than listen or offer us sympathy.
 Sometimes we sit and sulk and feel sorry for ourselves.
 Other times we climb into bed and try to hide from them by falling asleep - only to awaken and see them before us on the ceiling.